zer0Percent/OhWowBREAKINGNews/README.md

 ## New Parser

-To run the parser, just run go to the folder `src/news_scraper/parser/new_parser_main.py` and run the following command in your terminal:
+To run the parser, just go to the folder `src/news_scraper/parser/new_parser_main.py` in your terminal and run the following command:

 `python new_parser_main.py [-s DATASET_NAME]`

 where: <br>

 - `-s` The name of the dataset you want to parse.

-I would really APPRECIATE that if you find this tool interesting, mention it in your work and let me know!
-Happy scraping!